flutter/website/src/docs/cookbook/navigation/passing-data.md

   itemBuilder: (context, index) {
     return ListTile(
       title: Text(todos[index].title),
-      // When a user taps on the ListTile, navigate to the DetailScreen.
+      // When a user taps the ListTile, navigate to the DetailScreen.
-      // Notice that we're not only creating a DetailScreen, we're
+      // Notice that you're not only creating a DetailScreen, you're
-      // also passing the current todo to it!
+      // also passing the current todo to it.
       onTap: () {
         Navigator.push(
           context,